 Studies have reported diverse medicinal properties of the plant, including antispasmodic, antidiabetic, anti-arthritic, antiperiodic, anti-inflammatory, antioxidant, antistress, anti-allergic, antimalarial, hepatoprotective, antileprotic, antineoplastic, and immunomodulatory activities.
 (1)

-T. cordifolia or Guduchi or Giloy is believed to have various health benefits.
-A few studies suggest the following benefits of the plant:
+T. cordifolia, also known as Guduchi or giloy, is believed to have various health benefits.

 1. May aid relief from allergic rhinitis (hay fever)